-The Council is required to set a balanced budget and agree the level of Council tax for 23/24.
-This budget is affordable within the context of the MTFP.
+21.1 The Council is required to set a balanced budget and agree the level of Council tax for 23/24.
+The draft budget for consultation is affordable within the context of the MTFP.

 22 BACKGROUND PAPERS

 22.1 There are no additional background papers to the report.